 The Smoothie Diet is a big help to deal with emotional eating.
 Swapping sugary, fatty snacks with nutrient-packed smoothies has changed my life.
 It helps me control my feelings better, so I don't crave unhealthy foods as much.

-See also Can The Smoothie Diet support healthy weight loss?
+See also The Smoothie Diet for weight loss without exercise

 Many people eat when they're feeling down or stressed.
 Research says 38% of adults do this.
 The Smoothie Diet gives a healthy option for these tough moments.
 Choosing smoothies full of good stuff over junk food helps a lot.